ELECTRIC BIKE FAQ'S

 What do I respond if people say that I am cheating?

 Ask them whether they are riding a bicycle at all.
 If not, just smile at them with empathy (or sympathy).
 If they do ride a bicycle, ask them how often they have used it in the past year.
 If they haven't, this is either the end of the conversation or just the beginning.
-If they are keen riders, show admiration for them and tell them that riding an e-bike is your way of doing the same thing.
-Warn them to never try an e-bike because e-bike riding is addictive.
+If they are keen riders, show admiration for them and explain that riding an e-bike is your way of doing the same thing.
 If they behave patronising, ask them to explain the benefits of non assisted bikes over e-bikes.
 They will have a hard time doing this, as the only thing they can do is brag about their fitness.
 You may also explain that for you, the bike is a means of transport and social life, and not meant for competing with others.